gasparka/thesis/docs/vhdl_extensions.rst

         coef: integer;
     end record;

-:numref:`vhdl-oop-data` constructs the datamodel for the MAC.
-We expect that these will be turned to registers by the synthesise tool.
+Constructing the data model for the MAC example can be done by using VHDL 'records' (:numref:`vhdl-oop-data`).
+In the sense of hardware, we expect that the contents of this record will be synthesised as registers.
+.. note:: We label the data model record as 'self', to make it equivalent with the Python world.

 .. code-block:: vhdl
-    :caption: MAC main function in VHDL
+    :caption: OOP style function in VHDL (implementing MAC)
     :name: vhdl-oop-function

     procedure main(self: inout self_t; a: in integer; ret_0: out integer) is